 Experience the heat

 Taken together: an intriguing country.
 I was glad that I visited for work, as I am not sure what sites a tourist would want to visit.
 Qatar is a desert country, with not much to see.
-Doha is a newly built ‘island’ of high rises and businesses.
-There are very few trees, and anything that is old or broken is replaced.
+A newly built island of high rises and businesses in the middle of nowhere.
+Anything old is replaced.